REPL Commands

 /think off

 The /model command preserves conversation when switching models.
+Use /model list to browse all available models grouped by provider, or /model list <provider> to show models for a specific provider.
 The /provider command switches to a different API provider (e.g., anthropic, openai, google, openrouter, ollama, xai, groq, deepseek, mistral, cerebras, custom) and automatically sets the model to the provider's default.
 Use /provider without arguments to see the current provider and available options.
 The /think command adjusts the thinking level.

 The /teach command toggles teach mode on or off.
 When teach mode is active, yoyo explains why it's making each change before showing code, uses clear and readable patterns, adds comments on non-obvious lines, and summarizes what you should learn after completing a task.
 Great for learning while the agent codes.
 This is a session-only toggle — it resets when you exit.